programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 self.grid = mesa.space.MultiGrid(width, height, True)
 ```

-We instantiate a grid with width and height parameters, and a boolean as to whether the grid is toroidal.
+We instantiate a grid with width and height parameters (in this case as integers), and a boolean as to whether the grid is toroidal.
 Let’s make width and height model parameters, in addition to the amount of agents, and have the grid always be toroidal.
 We can place agents on a grid with the grid’s `place_agent` method, which takes an agent and an (x, y) tuple of the coordinates to place the agent.

 ```python
 self.grid.place_agent(a, (x, y))